1. ACCOUNTABLE

 4. BAD

-a.
-Unworthy, unwanted; of poor quality; not good in any manner; having a wicked or evil character.
+unwanted; of poor quality; not good in any manner; having a wicked or evil

 5. CARING

-a.
-An attitude or response to the wellbeing and welfare of others; showing them that they matter.
+attitude or response to the wellbeing and welfare of others; showing them that

 6. CHARACTER